Beagle

 Beagle Health

-- Dental Disease: Beagles tend to experience more dental disease than other dogs their size.
-It’s recommended to start dental care when they are puppies, as periodontal disease can lead to teeth loss and even more serious issues like heart, liver and kidney disease.
+- Dental disease: Beagles tend to experience more dental disease than other dogs their size.
+Start brushing their teeth when they’re puppies, as dental disease can lead to teeth loss and even more serious issues like heart, liver, and kidney disease.

-- Hypothyroidism: Hypothyroidism is one of the most common endocrine disorders in dogs and is caused by decreased activity of the thyroid gland due to inflammation or atrophy.
-Hypothyroidism can be diagnosed through blood testing, so thyroid levels should be a normal part of screening bloodwork as Beagles age.
-This condition can be managed with medications.
+- Hypothyroidism: Hypothyroidism is one of the most common endocrine disorders in dogs.
+It can be diagnosed with a blood test, so thyroid levels should be a normal part of screening blood work as your Beagle ages.
+Hypothyroidism commonly causes skin infections, ear infections, weight gain, and sluggishness.
+It can be managed with oral meds.

 Beagle History

-Beagles arrived in the United States after the Civil War, and “Blunder” was the first Beagle recognized by the American Kennel Club in 1885.
-The breed has always been popular among rabbit hunters and is one of the most popular dog breeds among families today, ranking as the seventh-most-popular dog by the AKC.
+Beagles arrived in the U.S. after the Civil War, and a Beagle named Blunder was the first to be recognized by the American Kennel Club (AKC) in 1885.
+Today, Beagles are one of the most popular dog breeds in the U.S.